[A stylized clam.]

 The Lab maintains close working relationships with the Austrian Research Institute for Artificial Intelligence (OFAI) and the Semantic Artificial Intelligence and Creativity Laboratory (SAICL) at Texas A&M University–Commerce.

 Interested in joining our team?
-We are currently offering funded PhD positions for research topics in computational humour, historical born-digital corpora, and indigenous language technology.
+We are currently offering funded PhD positions for research topics in computational humour, historical born-digital corpora, and Indigenous language technology.

 News